TheCherno/Hazel/README.md

 - `libxi`
 - `libglew`

-#### 2.2.1 Debian

-On Debian and Debian derivative distributions, install these packages by running:

-`sudo apt install libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libglew-dev`

-Hazel then is configured and compiled with:
+Hazel is configured and compiled with:
 ```bash
 premake5 gmake2
 make
 ```

+#### 2.2.1 Arch

+On Arch and Arch derivative distributions, install the additional dependencies by running:

+`sudo pacman -S libxcursor libxrandr libxinerama libxi glew`

+#### 2.2.2 Debian

+On Debian and Debian derivative distributions, install the additional dependencies by running:

+`sudo apt install libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libglew-dev`